 How does it spread

-The bacterium can found in the water tank that poses the biggest threat is Legionella bacteria pneumonia.
+The bacterium can found in the storage tank that poses the biggest threat is Legionella bacteria pneumonia.

-That’s why it is so important to maintain the hot water cylinder temperatures over 60°C, where the bacteria will die.
+That’s why it is so important to maintain the hot water cylinder temperatures over 60°C, where the most bacteria growth will die.

-In rare cases, patients have a headache, high fever and muscle ache.
+In rare cases, patients have a headache, high fever, and muscle aches.
 Some people might also experience chest pains while breathing.

-Other symptoms include fever, dry cough, muscle aches, loss of energy, chest pain, chronic respiratory and kidney disease.
-If Legionnaires disease is caught in time it can be treated.
+Other symptoms include fever, a dry cough, muscle aches, loss of energy, chest pain, and chronic respiratory and kidney disease.
+If Legionnaires’ disease is caught in time, it can be treated.

 Prevention Tips and Tricks

-Every household hot water cylinder has a thermostat that controlling the temperatures in the cylinder and is set to 60°C.
+Every household cylinder has a thermostat that controls the temperatures in hot water cylinders the cylinder and is set to 60 °C.